 Arbitral awards, whether domestic or foreign, are enforceable under the auspices of domestic procedural law and international conventions, in particular the 1958 United Nations New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.

-BODENHEIMER HERZBERG offer the experience of both the arbitrator’s and the counsel’s perspective.
+BODENHEIMER offer the experience of both the arbitrator’s and the counsel’s perspective.
 The team looks back on more than 60 arbitrator appointments and more than 150 cases as counsel.
 We routinely handle ad hoc and institutional proceedings and have extensive experience in both domestic and international arbitration.

 CONTACTS FOR THIS DISPUTE RESOLUTION METHOD: